tanish-jain-225/image-editor-teditor/Readme.md

 ## Usage
 Once deployed, you can access your application via the Vercel link provided.
 Use the link to start the app anywhere and anytime.

-## Contributing
-Feel free to fork this repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

-## License
-This project is licensed under the MIT License.